- Personalization as a Driver in Customer Service

-Delivering personalized customer service is more than just addressing a customer by name in an automated email, or segmenting by interest; it is a way to capture the customer’s attention and create a level of engagement that is authentic and relevant at every stage of the customer journey.
-According to Accenture, 41% of U.S. consumers abandoned a brand due to lack of personalization and trust.
+Delivering personalized customer service is more than just addressing a customer by name in an automated email, or segmenting by interest.
+It is a way to capture the customer’s attention and create a level of engagement that is authentic and relevant at every stage of the customer journey.
+According to Forbes, 66% of consumers will abandon a sale due to lack of personalization and trust.

 For organizations to succeed in creating a truly personalized CX, innovative approaches must be implemented that resonate deeply with customers so that they feel valued and appreciated.
-These strategies are increasingly being explored with Gartner stating that by 2018, over 50% of companies will have redirected investments towards customer experience innovations.
+These strategies are increasingly being explored with multiple companies redirecting investments towards customer experience innovations.

-AI and Personalization – The Paradox of Personalization via a Machine
+AI Powered Personalization: The Paradox of Personalization via a Machine

-With unprecedented advances in algorithms and other machine learning tools, AI-enhanced solutions, such as virtual assistants or chatbots, can learn how to respond, engage or process many standard tasks — including customer service queries.
+With unprecedented advances in algorithms and other machine learning tools, AI-enhanced solutions, such as virtual assistants or chatbots, can learn how to respond, engage or process many standard tasks.
+This includes handling customer service queries.

 But can AI via a machine be used to deliver a personalized experience?
 Increasingly, the answer is YES.
 AI has the power to achieve mass personalization by harnessing huge amounts of data from multiple data sources and uncovering patterns in customer behavior.
-AI uses interaction history to develop a specific profile of each customer, allowing them to deliver high levels of personalization in customer engagement.
+AI based personalization uses interaction history to develop a specific profile of each customer.
+This allows them to deliver high levels of personalized customer service.

 Examples of AI-Driven Personalized Customer Service

-For example, those who tend to watch movies of a certain genre might be shown an image reflecting that genre, or those users who tend to watch movies featuring a certain actor, might be shown a visual with that actor’s face.
+For example, those who tend to watch movies of a certain genre might be shown an image reflecting that genre.
+Those users who tend to watch movies featuring a certain actor, might be shown a visual with that actor’s face.

-Personalized product recommendations: AI-driven recommendation engines offer customers products tailored to their preferences.
+AI-driven recommendation engines offer customers products tailored to their preferences.
 45% of online shoppers are more likely to shop on a website that makes personalized recommendations.
-Retail giant Amazon has been leading the industry’s CX personalization efforts since 2013.
+Retail giant Amazon has been leading the industry’s personalized customer service efforts since 2013.

 Amazon uses past purchases and viewed product history to recommend additional products and its highly-segmented emails utilize personalization tokens targeted to the individual.
 Amazon reports that 35% of all their sales are generated by the recommendation engine.

-On another level, recognizing that its warehouse-style stores can easily overwhelm customers, the company app, which has been downloaded 20 million times, displays the specific locations of recommended products – sometimes with Waze-like guided directions.
+On another level, recognizing that its warehouse-style stores can easily overwhelm customers, the company app, which has been downloaded 20 million times, displays the specific locations of recommended products.
+Sometimes it even provides Waze-like guided directions.

 Using AI to enhance interactions with customers is quickly gaining traction.
-According to a 2018 survey, 15% of Americans say they have used a chatbot to interact with a company in the prior 12 months, and Gartner projects that more than 85% of all customer interactions will be managed without a human by 2020.
+As far back as 2018, 15% of Americans said they had used a chatbot to interact with a company in the prior 12 months.
+Servion predicts that 95% of all customer interactions will be managed without a human by 2025.

 Chatbots can be utilized to personalize interactions across almost every industry, by enabling a two-way conversational at scale.
 For example, a software company’s bot may ask if a customer is a new subscriber or an experienced developer, and tailor the technical language of the conversation based on the response.

 A pet store bot may first ask about a customer’s pet, and then customize the rest of the interaction around whether the subject of interest is a dog or a bird.
-Or a foodie bot might ask details about dietary restrictions and flavor preferences before suggesting an eatery.
+Another example of personalized customer service is a foodie bot that asks for details about dietary restrictions and flavor preferences before suggesting an eatery.

 Online fitness company Verve Health has a chatbot that gives fitness advice.
 New users are first asked if they have any injuries or health issues, and the bot tailors its workout suggestions based on the user’s limitations.

 Most businesses capture basic customer data like spend, gender, age and location.
-With AI, businesses can vastly expand their pool of data to collect information such as real-time location, context, behavior and values.
+With AI, businesses can vastly expand their pool of data to collect information such as:

-Collecting data on these variables enables businesses to personalize the customer experience across channels, including customer service, email campaigns, in-app and website recommendations, and social media engagement.
+Collecting data on these variables enables businesses to offer personalized customer service across channels, including customer service, email campaigns, in-app and website recommendations, and social media engagement.
 According to Gartner, by 2040, more than 40% of all data analytics projects will relate to an aspect of customer experience.